FoxMoss/doom.sh/blog/doominbash.md

 I started with trying to compile this chlohnr's doom fork[2] already built for embedded systems.
-Despite this I had a long way from the project compiling.
-I stated combing through the linking errors and polyfilling functionality where I could.
+Despite this, I was a long way from the project compiling.
+I started combing through the linking errors and polyfilling functionality where I could.
 For printf I pulled in an implementation for embedded hardware[3] and hooked it up to my